-The Clinical Advisory Committee is comprised of Misericordia University medical imaging faculty, clinical education center (CEC) clinical instructors, the program's medical advisor and student representatives.
-Meetings are held once per calendar year.
+The Advisory Committee is comprised of Misericordia University medical imaging faculty, clinical education center (CEC) clinical instructors, department directors, and student representatives.
+Meetings are held once per academic year.
 The purpose of this committee it to ensure cohesiveness of the clinical and academic components of the major through effective communication among all participants.
 For a complete record of meeting minutes, see the Medical Imaging Clinical Coordinator.
-32